Exploring Worcester MA

 A Brief History of Worcester MA

-The city thrived during the industrial revolution, as its proximity to major cities and it being a junction for major railways, offered Worcester an opportunity to become a manufacturing powerhouse.
+The city thrived during the industrial revolution, as its proximity to major cities and junction for major railways, offered Worcester an opportunity to become a manufacturing powerhouse.

 Things To Do In Worcester MA